Property Management Firm Accused Of Repeatedly Overbilling Condo Associations

 “They have left us bankrupt,” Drexel Condo Association President Natasha Neptune said.
 “It’s been very frustrating.”

 In a complaint filed with the Better Business Bureau, Neptune has accused Phoenix of committing fraud when it “created an expense,” and took $15,792.92 from one of the association’s accounts.

 The management company denied that, but in an email admitted it did overcharge for insurance from a second account.

-“We incorrectly processed excess premiums of $8,181.76” The company wrote.
+“We incorrectly processed excess premiums of $8,181.76” the company wrote.

 “It’s just a lot of discrepancies,” Neptune said.